YCRBCIP Resources

 The GP guidance on prescribing aspirin to Lynch syndrome patients is available to download here.

-Peri-Operative Stewardship Implementation Toolkit
+Peri-Operative Opioid Stewardship Implementation Toolkit

 The Yorkshire Cancer Research Bowel Cancer Improvement Programme have been working with teams across the region to develop an implementation toolkit to support improvements in opioid stewardship in peri-operative care for colorectal cancer patients.
 Colleagues in our Anaesthetics and Implementation workstreams have worked closely with patient representatives to develop a patient information sheet on the safe use of opioids following bowel cancer surgery.